jhwayne/phase_0_unit_3/week_7/2_designing_schemas/my_solution.md

 ## Release 4: Design your own Schema
 Description of what you're modeling:

+One-To-One:
+This model would be used at a hospital to record the births.
 <!-- display your one-to-one image inline here -->
 ![imgs](../imgs/babies.jpg)
 <!-- display your many-to-many image inline here -->
+Many-To-Many:
+This model is to organize superheroes and their respetive powers.
 ![imgs](../imgs/superheroes.jpg)

 ## Release 5: Reflection